Students Rejoice After Brigham Young University Begins Selling Caffeinated Soda

 “It is so hard to get through class without caffeine,” she said.

-While many people believe that Mormons must abstain from caffeine entirely, it’s not true.
-According to a statement put out by the church in 2012, “alcoholic drinks, smoking or chewing of tobacco, and ‘hot drinks’ ― taught by church leaders to refer specifically to tea and coffee” are prohibited.
+Many people believe Mormons must abstain from caffeine entirely, but that’s not true.
+According to a statement put out by the church in 2012, prohibited items are “alcoholic drinks, smoking or chewing of tobacco, and ‘hot drinks’ ― taught by church leaders to refer specifically to tea and coffee.”

 Still, there is a lingering stigma against caffeinated drinks among some Mormons, especially the older generation.